swiss-ai-center/a-guide-to-mlops/docs/part-2-move-to-the-cloud/chapter-6-move-the-ml-experiment-data-to-the-cloud/index.md

 ## State of the MLOps process

-- ✅ Notebook has been transformed into scripts for production
+- [x] Notebook has been transformed into scripts for production
-- ✅ Codebase and dataset are versioned
+- [x] Codebase and dataset are versioned
-- ✅ Steps used to create the model are documented and can be re-executed
+- [x] Steps used to create the model are documented and can be re-executed
-- ✅ Changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations
+- [x] Changes done to a model can be visualized with parameters, metrics and plots to identify differences between iterations
-- ✅ Dataset can be shared among the developers and is placed in the right directory in order to run the experiment
+- [x] Dataset can be shared among the developers and is placed in the right directory in order to run the experiment
-- ❌ Codebase requires manual download and setup
+- [ ] Codebase requires manual download and setup
-- ❌ Experiment may not be reproducible on other machines
+- [ ] Experiment may not be reproducible on other machines
-- ❌ Changes to model are not thoroughly reviewed and discussed before integration
+- [ ] Changes to model are not thoroughly reviewed and discussed before integration
-- ❌ Model may have required artifacts that are forgotten or omitted in saved/loaded state
+- [ ] Model may have required artifacts that are forgotten or omitted in saved/loaded state
-- ❌ Model cannot be easily used from outside of the experiment context
+- [ ] Model cannot be easily used from outside of the experiment context
-- ❌ Model cannot be deployed on and accessed from a Kubernetes cluster
+- [ ] Model cannot be deployed on and accessed from a Kubernetes cluster
-- ❌ Model cannot be trained on hardware other than the local machine
+- [ ] Model cannot be trained on hardware other than the local machine

 You will address these issues in the next chapters for improved efficiency and collaboration.
 Continue the guide to learn how.

 ## Sources